What Is Decarboxylation?

 Grinding your cannabis flower down before decarboxylation doesn’t matter much.
 Assuming you’re using a convection oven for decarboxylation, the difference is going to be marginal.

 Grinding your cannabis does matter for infusion though.
-After you’re done with decarboxylation, you’ll want to grind your cannabis if you plan on infusing it into an oil.
-Doing so will increase your flower’s surface area and optimize your infusion.
+After you’re done with decarboxylation, you’ll want to grind your cannabis down to increase your flower’s surface area and optimize the infusion.

-If you’ve just finished up a home grow and have fresh trim, why not turn them into edibles?
+If you’ve just finished up a home grow and have fresh trim, why not turn it into edibles?
 You can decarboxylate fresh trim the same way you would decarboxylate cannabis flower.

-In the same vein as the fresh trim, if you have fresh buds that you don’t want to cure up, go ahead and throw them in the oven and decarboxylate them.
-Small buds are great for infusions— they’re already small, manageable, and great for infusions.
+If you have fresh buds that you don’t want to cure and smoke, go ahead and throw them in the oven and decarboxylate them.
+Small buds are great for infusions.

 How To Decarboxylate Your Flower With Less Smell

-You’ll still need an oven preheated to 230F and some time, but instead of a baking sheet, you must use a baking dish.
+Refer to our step-by-step decarboxylation guide earlier in this post.
+In order to decarb your cannabis with less smell, you’ll need an oven (or toaster oven) preheated to 250F, but you must use a baking dish.
 You’ll also need heavy-duty tin foil.

-Line the bottom of the baking dish with parchment paper as you would normally.
-Lay out all of your small buds or trim in the dish, but before you pop that dish in the oven, cover it completely with the heavy-duty tinfoil, preferably more than once.
+Line the bottom of the baking dish with parchment paper.
+Lay out all of your small buds or trim in the dish, but before you pop that dish in the oven, cover it completely with tinfoil, preferably more than once.

 Note: this method is not smell-proof, but it will drastically curb the cannabis smell.